tylerm007/EspressoAdminCLI/README.md

 Please note that, on Windows (and sometimes Mac), `npm install` will create an executable called `espressoadmin` in your
 `<node_modules>/.bin` directory.
 If this directory is not in your `PATH`, you will probably want to fix that, otherwise you'll have to specify the full path to the executable.
+You can also try npm install -g espresso-admin-cli

 ***
 ## Login